nickythelion/ciris/README.md

 The same logic works for negative shifts.

 ## Altering the saturation of the color
 To alter the color's saturation, use the `Color.adjust_saturation()` method.
-It taked a required positional argument `amount: int`, that indicated the amount that the saturation needs to be adjusted by.
+It takes a required positional argument `amount: int`, that indicated the amount that the saturation needs to be adjusted by.

 For example, this code below raises the color's saturation by 5%:
 ```python